modo-studio/SugarRecord/README.md

 *Note: As soon as CocoaPod supports it the library will have a pod to make this process easier for everybody*

+## Communication flow

+If you want to communicate any issue, suggestion or even make a contribution, you have to keep in mind the flow bellow:

+- If you **need help**, ask your doubt in Stack Overflow using the tag 'sugarrecord'
+- If you want to ask something in general, use Stack Overflow too.
+- **Open an issue** either when you have an error to report or a feature request.
+- If you want to **contribute**, submit a pull request, and remember the rules to follow related with the code style, testing, ...

 ## How to use SugarRecord
 If you want to learn how to setup SugarRecord with the stack and stack working with it, the library comes with an useful Playground HTML file with steps and some examples to follow.
 Take a look to the playground [**HERE**](https://github.com/SugarRecord/SugarRecord/docs/tutorial.playground).